Managing Health Care

 There are additional health professionals who contribute essential expertise to the medical team.
 Read about how they can help ensure quality care and dignity.

 As people become increasingly dependent, the main caregiver typically faces the question of whether home care or a residential placement can meet those needs best.
 Here is an overview of some types of care you may want to explore.

 Preparing for the end can be a difficult prospect.
 Palliative care and hospice offer a valuable resource in your health care decision making.

-Use the links in the outline to the right to learn more about each of these areas.
+Use the links above to learn more about each of these areas.